Table of Contents

 Need help?

-If you need help planning architecture, migrating from CI3 or legacy PHP, or improving performance, Differenz System can provide a lightweight CodeIgniter engagement (audit → roadmap → fast wins) to help you start shipping quickly.
+If you need help planning architecture, migrating from CI3 or legacy PHP, or improving performance, Differenz System can provide a lightweight CodeIgniter engagement (audit → roadmap → quick wins) to help you start shipping faster.

 FAQs